bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2019-07-25

+We have Gabow-Tarjan DSU structure and block forest working.

 ## 2019-07-22 (again)

 Last big detail addressed for Gabow-Tarjan; it was a bug in the pseudocode from the article.